 A client is a customer of Klick Data or a Distributor of KlickData.
-A Client has its own Academy and its own Academy Administrator, groups, and Academy Users, A client decides what access to defined content in terms of Academy Users Courses, Test, Survey, and functionality within the Academy domain.
+A Client has its own Academy and Academy Administrator, groups, and Academy Users.
+A client decides what access to defined content is regarding Academy User's Courses, Tests, Surveys, and functionality within the Academy domain.

-A part of the statistics when you count the number of events of something.
+A part of the statistics is when you count the number of events of something.

 A course is a combination of Material and Test: Something (link, document, Text) to be learned and then validated (Test) that it has been learned.
 And to be combined with a Survey to get feedback if it made sense and if the student learned something of value.
 Technically it could consist of only a Test or a Material.
 Or an Event.

 Ex.
 2. If a Course consists of Course Item 1: Material "Jack Ma Youtube video" and Course Item 2: "Alibaba Introduction Test", the Course is completed when the user accepts he has taken part in the video (despite perhaps not viewed it, but KLMS will have notified if open) and taken the Test, despite not passed the limit of Diploma based on the Grade System in the second item: The Test "Alibaba Introduction Test".

 Course Items can be mandatory or complementary.
 A teacher can list books to read offline for the student to take the Course, but it's up to the student to buy or to lend the books at the library and to read the content.
 KLMS can not "proof" the student has opened the book, read, and understood the Material.
 A test can give the verification of knowledge required.